 You would say maths, musics, human anatomy or whatever is of interest to you, any subject you liked the most at school.
 But try to think of your own neighbourhood when you were a kid.
 You learned where things were – the nearby playground, all the shops where you could buy whatever you wanted or the park opposite.
-You learned how to get there and back, how to move around and simply what they had to offer: swinging, names of candies or kinds of trees or different plants in the park.
 Learning Resources.
 How is Critical Thinking Different from Analytical or Lateral Thinking?
 Critical thinking as a term is often mentioned as a key skill for employees to have at all levels of the organization but many people do not fully understand it or confuse it with the related but different terms of analytical and lateral thinking.

 Gifted.
 Great educators.
 21st century learning.
 The Inside-Out School: A 21st Century Learning Model.
 The Inside-Out School: A 21st Century Learning Model by Terry Heick As a follow-up to our 9 Characteristics of 21st Century Learning we developed in 2009, we have developed an updated framework, The Inside-Out Learning Model.

 The goal of the model is simple enough–not pure academic proficiency, but instead authentic self-knowledge, diverse local and global interdependence, adaptive critical thinking, and adaptive media literacy.
 By design this model emphasizes the role of play, diverse digital and physical media, and a designed interdependence between communities and schools.